The decision to rescind or correct a deficiency after rebuttal is based on whether

 corrected, if appropriate, or returned to the adjudicating component for correction.

 GN 04440.501, Completion of the SSA-1774-U5, Request for Corrective Action

 Citing more than one deficiency on the SSA-1774-U5

-of the SSA-1774-U5, Request for Corrective Action, and the adjudicating component successfully rebuts only one
+of the SSA-1774-U5, Request for Corrective Action, and the adjudicating component

-will not rescind the remaining deficiency.
+remains deficient and the review component will not rescind the remaining deficiency.

 deficiency because the case remains deficient based on documentation.